Pedro-Simon/Pedro-Simon/README.md

 - 👋  Hi, I’m @Pedro-Simon.
-- :construction: I'm a civil engineering student and love to learn about programming projects in my area.
+- :construction: I'm a former civil engineer and passionate about programming and data science.
-- 👀  I’m interested in solutions involving civil engineering simulations and web dev.
+- 👀  I’m interested in solutions involving civil engineering simulations, structural optimization, machine learning and cloud.
-- 🌱  I’m currently learning python and javascript

 <!---
 Pedro-Simon/Pedro-Simon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.